 Creating the first draft of a novel is a long and complicated process.
 It is easy to become distracted from what is important: consistency, logic, and readability are typically my main focuses.
 Here are 5 things not to worry about when writing your first draft so that you can keep your attention fixed on the story you’re trying to create.

 Writing ‘their’ instead of ‘there’ or ‘the’ instead of ‘then’ is something that all writers do.
 Ignore the spelling errors when you spot them, and fix your attention on the world or the characters you are trying to create.
 You won’t be able to get them all – that’s what the editing process is for.
 And you’ll go through several (if not more) other drafts before you even get to that stage.
 For a first draft, readability is of more importance than these little mistakes.

 Sometimes, when you return to what you were writing after a break – a cup of coffee, a sleep, a holiday – you notice words or punctuation marks that you missed (or duplicated) the last time you wrote.
 Don’t waste your time going back through what you wrote to find and correct these errors – focus on the content of your writing, and return to how it is written at a later time.

 Writing a Story from Beginning to End

-Stories, essays, articles, poems – lots of things that you read, whether online, in books, or in journals, has not been written by the author going from point A to point B all the way through the point Z. Authors can jump in and out of scenes and parts of the text, then piece them all together to create a first draft.
-So long as you have a plot outline for each section, you can move around when you write, according to your inspiration – this helps a great deal when trying to create a consistent pattern of speech for individual characters.
+Stories, essays, articles, poems – lots of things that you read, whether online, in books, or in journals, have not been written by the author going from point A to point B all the way through to point Z. Authors can jump in and out of scenes and parts of the text, then piece them all together to create a first draft.
+So long as you have a plot outlined for each section, you can move around when you write, according to your inspiration – this helps a great deal when trying to create a consistent pattern of speech for individual characters.

 Filling in the Little Plot Holes